JohnAnthony/TROG/README.md

 ----------

-    Return = Drink this potion / beverage v = View this item in more detail (Not implemented) d = Drop item (Not implemented)
+    Return = Drink this potion / beverage v = View this item in more detail d = Drop item (Not implemented)

 Read Menu
 ----------

-    Return = Read this book / scroll v = View this item in more detail (Not implemented) d = Drop item (Not implemented)
+    Return = Read this book / scroll v = View this item in more detail d = Drop item (Not implemented)

 Gear Screen